 - You combine data from the onboarding process — both learning and non-learning activities — in one convenient dashboard

-- As an employee is being onboarded, their manager uses a Process Street employee onboarding checklist to record data and ensure the process is followed closely
+- As an employee is being onboarded, their manager uses a Process Street employee onboarding workflow run to record data and ensure the process is followed closely

-- Zapier is triggered when tasks are checked off in the checklist, and sends progress updates as statements to Watershed
+- Zapier is triggered when tasks are checked off in the workflow run, and sends progress updates as statements to Watershed

 This data helps the L&D team diagnose bottlenecks in the training and onboarding stage and provides line managers with a single source of truth.